RatchapongLP/backend-learning/engineer-tools/github.md

 ```

 ## GitHub config
-It might be not required as I did this before step 1 but did not work until steps 1-5 were done.
+It might be not required as I did this before step 1 but did not work until PAT setting was done.
 I also did not check if both the config parameters were already set but went ahead and set them.
 You can try unsetting them and see how it goes.
 ```